sap-tutorials/Tutorials/tutorials/hxe-ua-test-binary-xsa/hxe-ua-test-binary-xsa.md

 Launch when prompted, or go to the Eclipse folder (example: `C:\Users\<path>\eclipse\jee-neon`) and run the `eclipse` executable file.

-Follow the tutorial [How to download and install the HANA Eclipse plugin](http://developers.sap.com/tutorials/hxe-howto-eclipse.html) to connect to your SAP HANA, express edition client machine.
+Follow the tutorial [How to download and install the HANA Eclipse plugin](hxe-howto-eclipse) to connect to your SAP HANA, express edition client machine.

+[DONE]

 [ACCORDION-END]